dy/enhook/README.md

 #### `fn.unhook()`

 Teardown enhooked function.
 This will dispose all `useEffect`s.
-Any subsequent calls to that function will be noop.
+Any subsequent calls to that function will throw an error.

 <!--
 ```js